jhawbrey/ensemble-iona-site/src/pages/give/index.md

 image: /img/hero-banner-2.jpg
 title: Give
 ---
-Interesting in making a financial contribution to Ensemble Iona?
+Interested in making a financial contribution to Ensemble Iona?
 Please send an email to [Jordan Smith](mailto:jordansmith0588@gmail.com) and we would be happy to assist you.

 There are also other ways you can help support our organization: